By: Adam Shoulders and Kurt Stubbs II

 A stage unlike any other, the CREI gives underclassmen the chance to develop and compete in front of some of grassroots basketball’s most influential people.
 ESPN.com’s John Stovall had this to say about the event in a 2014 recap, “Adam Shoulders (Camp President) and Kurt Stubbs (Former Camp VP) do a great job of accruing talent from across the United States in order to make this a top-flight event.”

 This years camp will be headlined by 10-time gold medalist and U-17 USA basketball head coach Don Showalter.
 Coach Showalter will be putting campers through some of the same drills that have helped him lead the U-17 national team to 10 gold medals.
-He will also be scouting for talent in the camp’s all star games to cap off the event.

 Over the course of the 3 days, campers will receive a balanced diet of skill development and games.
 Camp all star games will be played within a bracket format to encourage competitive play.
 Live stats will be kept for each camp game and will be posted online throughout the event.
 This will help provide insight to how every camper performed throughout the weekend.
 On Sunday, June 2nd, the camp will be narrowed down to a Top 24 and Top 40 all star game to be attended by fans and national media.